sanity-io/document-internationalization/README.md

 ### Configuration file

-At a minimum you will need to create an empty configuration file in `./config/document-internationalization.json`
+At a minimum you will need to create an empty configuration file in `./config/@sanity/document-internationalization.json` **Note** this configuration file should be created by default upon installation

 ```json
 {}